From Deep Sea to Deep Space, New Frontiers in Resource Diplomacy.

 Call for Papers / Volume 4, no. 1 (April 2018)

 Global Politics Review (GPR) is a peer-reviewed Open Access journal of International Studies published by the Association for Research, Innovation and Social Science (ARISS).
 The Journal, founded in 2015, is published twice a year in October and April.
 GPR features high-quality research papers, interviews, and essays that survey new contributions to the fields of international relations, international security, and international development.
 GPR welcomes submissions from graduate students and scholars at all stages of their careers.
-Authors wishing to appear in the April 2018 issue must submit their paper for consideration by January 21, 2018.
+Authors wishing to appear in the April 2018 issue must submit their paper for consideration by February 4, 2018 (extended deadline).
 They can submit papers of up to 8000 words, essays up to 4000 words and reviews no longer than 2000 words.

 The theme for the April 2018 issue is “Resource Diplomacy.”
 Demand for non-renewable natural resources is escalating rapidly, and yet the supply of such resources has either peaked or declined.
 The adaptation and adjustment required of state actors to respond to the shrinking pool of resources has led to intensified competition between them, making resource diplomacy an increasingly critical platform for policymakers to orient their political, economic, and strategic positions in foreign policy.